franton/JSS-In-A-Box/README.md

 ## The (almost) complete Jamf Pro JSS setup script
 ## http://www.richard-purves.com/?p=136

+## Before we start, i'm planning to refactor the code and modularise a lot more functions as it's getting untidy in here.
+That'll be next big release, just not sure when.

 ### Introduction

 This is the (almost) complete setup script for JAMF Software's JSS server.
 It will perform the following tasks :-